dogukanduman/FolderSizer/README.md

 # FolderSizer
 List the sizes of folders in a given directory.

-It is easy to use if you create alias. alias FS='java -jar ~[path]/FS.jar'
+It is easy to use if you create an alias.

+alias FS='java -jar ~[path]/FS.jar'

 ##Output Sample